What is in a Fairy Garden?

 “Those smaller acorn tops all over the ground sure do look like stepping stones.
 And those pine cones look like little brown trees that would contrast nicely against the green of that ivy!”

-Items found around your home or office can add a nice touch to the space and show off your creative fortitude in a forest of cubicles.
-Bottle caps, buttons, pencils, paper clips, earrings, candle holders, dishes, and the list goes on and on.
+For example, items found around your home or office can also add a nice touch to the space and show off your creative fortitude in a forest of cubicles.
+Likewise with bottle caps, buttons, pencils, paper clips, earrings, candle holders, dishes, and the list goes on and on.

-You can use just about anything if it’s small enough and you have a vision for it.
+Surprisingly, just about anything can be used if it’s small enough and you have a vision for it.

 Sets and figurines are available in specialty stores, arts and craft suppliers, and- of course- online!
 If you want everything you’ll need for a particular theme in one go, there’s a plethora of options online.